 Exploit Your Strengths

 Brand your strengths, put a name to them, and watch them grow.
 Assess this growth regularly, and see the impact on your bottom line.
 If there is ever a time to use agency PR, this is it.
 In essence, the strengths “become” your agency.
 As an example, a Cleveland agency was well-established as a generalist, all-around agency with some branding experience.
 While successful, they recognized the need to be seen as unique, with something special to offer their clients.
 As the industry entered a period of substantial change, the principals repositioned the firm as a brand consultancy.
 They now use their strong branding knowledge to gain leverage and stand out from competitors, and to continue to grow their business.

 Extend Your Strengths

 What happens when you really want to do some new business in a specific area where you have little expertise?
 This depends on your timeframe.
 You should first look internally for an employee who wants/is able to grow into a new area.
 Only if your existing staff can’t fill the bill should you look to buy or hire that expertise.

-In the case of new, rapid-growth fields like interactive media, look to bring someone on board (read How Do You Staff a Modern Agency for more information on this topic).
+In the case of rapid-growth fields like digital media, look to bring someone on board.
 Hiring people who complement your agency’s current strengths will further your growth, and extend your bottom line.